 Fall 2015 Walking Tours

 Tours start at 10:00 am and end at approximately 12:00 noon.
-Note that the Thousand Oaks Rock Walk led by Paul Grunland is now scheduled for Saturday November 21.
+Note that the Thousand Oaks Rock Walk led by Paul Grunland is on Sunday, October 18.
 Sometimes they are slightly longer, so some extra time should be allowed in case the walk meets an informative passerby or dwells at an interesting site.
 Tours are limited to 30 paying participants unless noted otherwise.
 Pre-paid reservations are required and tickets are not refundable.
 Tours are conducted in rain, shine or Berkeley fog and are wheel chair accessible unless otherwise noted.

 Saturday, October 10: On the Berkeley Waterfront.
 Led by John Underhill